Quick Links:

 Tally up the number of credit hours and enter the subtotal where indicated.

 Tally the total number of credit hours listed and enter the Total Hours where indicated.
-The total should equal 32 hours for MAHG students and 33 hours for MASTAHG students.
-For MAHG students, section B, C, D, and E together should total 20 credit hours; for MASTAHG students, these four sections should total 21 credit hours.
+The total should equal 30 hours for MAHG students and 33 hours for MASTAHG students.

 You are strongly encouraged to use the fillable PDF version of the POS form (link provided above).
 Complete a first draft and email it to Chris Pascarella at the MAHG office.
-He will review your POS with your advisor.
+There's no need to sign it just yet!
+Leave it editable.
+He will work with you to finalize your draft.
 If revisions are needed, the POS will be returned to you with comments and suggestions.
-If all looks good, they will sign it and forward it to Madison for you.
-A copy will be kept on file at the MAHG program office.
-It is not necessary for you to print and sign the first draft.
-We set the form up for signing online once it is approved.
+Once all looks good, he will set it up to be digitally signed by you and your faculty advisor.
+Once signed, he will return the final, signed document to you for submission to the Madison office.